-Associate Professors - Jeffrey Benzow (chair), Toni Damkoehler Lecturer - Addie Sorbo influences of print, video, and interactive communications.
-The program emphasizes understanding and using the design process as a creative decision-making tool.
-Students learn to develop and apply problem-solving methods and use design software and hardware, along with traditional image-making techniques, to develop effective design solutions for communication.
-The same core principles of design are practiced in environmental design with the focus on human scale issues in the settings in which people live and act.
+Associate Professors - Jeffrey Benzow (coordinator), Toni Damkoehler Lecturer - Addie Sorbo

+The Design Arts major is the study of the theory and practice of contemporary graphic design and environmental design.
+The graphic design curriculum includes a series of core courses in the history, applications, and influences of print, video, and interactive communications, while the environmental design area includes options for study in urban design and planning.
+The program emphasizes the design process as a creative decision-making tool.
+Students learn to develop and apply problem-solving methods and use design software and hardware along with traditional image-making and modeling techniques, to develop effective design solutions.